klaytn/klaytn-docs/docs/klaytn/README.md

 Blockchain Applications can run on the Klaytn main chain, Cypress, or can operate on their own blockchains called **Service Chains**.
 If you want to have a dedicated execution environment for your application that guarantees high TPS and configuratble network policies, we recommend to use Service Chain.
 To setup a Service Chain for your application, read the [installation and operation guide of Service Chain](../node/service-chain/README.md).

-## Klaytn Mainnet
+## Klaytn Network Topology

 In this section, we will describe the network topology of Klaytn main chain.
-A tiered network architecture with role-based node types is implemented in Klaytn to optimize the network performance:q.
+A tiered network architecture with role-based node types is implemented in Klaytn to optimize the network performance.

-### Nodes Types
+### Role-based Node Types

 Before we go over the Klaytn main chain network topology, we need to get familiar with the different types of Klaytn nodes.